-There are several uses for paper tubes like cord storage or making your vacuum reach more places.
-(Check out 20 home hacks for hangers, rubber bands and cardboard tubes.)
-To make it easier to clean hard to reach spots use a leftover wrapping paper tube as a vacuum cleaner extension.
-Now you have three extra feet to clean ceiling fans and cobwebbed corners.
+There are several uses for paper tubes, from cord storage to making your vacuum reach more places.
+To make it easier to clean hard-to-reach spots with your vacuum wand, use a leftover wrapping paper tube as a vacuum cleaner extension.
+A long cardboard tube can get you as much as three extra feel, making it way easier to reach dusty ceiling fans and cobwebbed corners.

 Old toothbrushes are great at cleaning tough-to-reach spots.
-You’ll also want to check out these 31 unique uses for toothbrushes and dental floss.
 Now that discount and dollar stores carry cheap electric toothbrushes, you can add a modern twist to routine cleaning.
 Rapid vibration will quickly scrub out stubborn dirt, while the long handle can get to hard-to-reach places without all the elbow grease.

 You don’t need to save all your milk jugs, but having a few extra around can be a real blessing.
-Check out 21 nifty ways to reuse plastic jugs and bottles at home.
+Any jug with a handle can be repurposed into a handy scooping tool.

 Clamshell containers are great for repurposing and for holding cookies.
 When it’s time to clean out the refrigerator, be sure to save those plastic berry containers.
 You can toss the mushy raspberries, but wash and dry the container — it’s perfect for spreading grass seed on your lawn!

-Pipe insulation is similar to a pool noodle — it’s just handy to have.
 You can use foam pipe insulation to baby-proof your home.
-Cut the tube to length and slip it onto edges and corners that could be dangerous to a small child.
+Just cut the tube to length and slip it onto edges and corners that could be dangerous to a small child.
 The pressure of the curved foam will keep it in place for an easy-to-remove baby-proofing solution.
 Or, for a more permanent safety fix, use the adhesive strip to hold the insulation in place.

-Gutters can also be used for creative outdoor water features.
-Or, like here, gutters have been mounted on a wall for a hydroponic garden.
+Gutters can be used as part of creative outdoor water features.
+In the picture above, gutters have been mounted on a wall for a hydroponic garden.
 Check out nine other uses for gutters that aren’t on the roof.

 If you need extra storage space in an upper cabinet, reach for a curtain rod.
 Try a DIY spice storage rack that uses a spring-tension curtain rod.